openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

       * `background_color`: OPTIONAL.
 String value of a background color of the Credential represented as numerical color values defined in CSS Color Module Level 37 [@!CSS-Color].
       * `text_color`: OPTIONAL.
 String value of a text color of the Credential represented as numerical color values defined in CSS Color Module Level 37 [@!CSS-Color].

-Note: An Authorization Server that only supports Pre-Authorized Code grant type MUST omit `response_types_supported` parameter in its metadata despite [@!RFC8414] mandating it.
+An Authorization Server that only supports the Pre-Authorized Code grant type MAY omit the `response_types_supported` parameter in its metadata despite [@!RFC8414] mandating it.

 Note: It can be challenging for a Credential Issuer that accepts tokens from multiple Authorization Servers to introspect an Access Token to check the validity and determine the permissions granted.
 Some ways to achieve this are relying on Authorization Servers that use [@!RFC9068] or by the Credential Issuer understanding the proprietary Access Token structures of the Authorization Servers.